sergio-nezhigay/hydrogen/README.md

-# Hydrogen Template: Customized Demo Store
+# Hydrogen Template: Customized Shopify Store

 This repository began as Shopify’s official Hydrogen demo store but has since been extensively modified to better fit our unique requirements.
 The changes made over the course of development have been tracked in our commit history and include improvements in component structure, routing, styling, API integration, and more.